 We think creatively about mental health

 Our founder, Mary Hoang, started her career as a psychologist working with street kids for the Salvation Army.
-Mary found that employing creative means such as music and art in her workshops, and using down-to-earth language, transformed the way the kids viewed mental health services and opened up the channels of communication.
+Mary employed creative means such as music and art in her workshops, and using down-to-earth language.
+She saw that this transformed the way the kids viewed mental health services and opened up the channels of communication.
 It’s that same ethos of thinking creatively about mental health that defines us today – being real is important to us.

-We pride ourselves on shaking things up.
+At The Indigo Project, we pride ourselves on shaking things up.
 We’re not like any other psychology practice or mental health organisation.
 We know that old methods need to change if we’re going to break the stigma of mental health, and we want to be that change.
+That’s why we’re bringing the therapy to you – via Telehealth services – so that you can access therapy, wherever you are.

 “I started The Indigo Project because I couldn’t find a psychology practice that I wanted to go to.
 Somewhere accessible with down-to-earth practitioners that spoke my language, where you can be yourself.
 I wanted to create a place that offered creative ways for people to learn about their minds and be part of a community.”

-At The Indigo Project, we put thought and energy into the little things.
-From the moment you step into our space, we want you to feel at home.
-Whether you’re here for support through a challenging time or looking to discover your potential, we want you to feel comfortable on every step of the journey.
+Our telehealth services give you access to our Indigo practitioners, wherever your are in the world.
+Whether you’re looking for support through a challenging time or looking to discover your potential, we want you to feel comfortable on every step of the journey.

 Our therapists are real people.
 We know what you’re going through, because we’ve been through it ourselves.
 We want you to feel understood, empowered and accepted for who you are.
-With a team of over ten incredible Sydney psychologists, each with their own specialties, we believe that we have the right people to help you deal with whatever you’re going through right now.
+With a team of passionate and experienced psychologists and counsellors, each with their own specialties, we believe that we have the right people to help you deal with whatever you’re going through right now.